Oklahoma HVAC Training Schools & Certification

 An apprenticeship is a paid position that combines on-the-job training with classroom instruction.
 It usually takes four to five years to complete.
 Apprentices also attend school for a specified number of hours each year.

-As of August 2021, there are more than 100 active registered apprenticeship programs located in cities throughout Oklahoma.
+As of February 2026, there are active registered apprenticeship programs located in cities throughout Oklahoma.
 There’s more information at the Oklahoma Office of Workforce Development.

 Accredited HVAC Schools in Oklahoma